Here’s What NMFA is Fighting for in 2016

-Health care – Now is the time for military health system reform that tackles current problems with TRICARE with an understanding of the needs of special populations within the military community.
+- Health care – Now is the time for military health system reform.
+We must tackle current problems with TRICARE with an understanding of the needs of special populations within the military community.